c-blake/suggest/README.md

 plot.](https://raw.githubusercontent.com/c-blake/suggest/master/scanVsymspellD5.png)
 This does roughly contradict Garbe's "large distance, large dictionary" sales pitch.
 False positive rates for d>3 probably makes that regime uninteresting.
-Still, SymSpell benefit remains only 3.5x-ish for 80 kWord which is not great.
-Indeed, multi-core storage/processing optimizations on both linear scan and symspell querying might even nullify such a small advantage.
+Still, SymSpell benefit remains only 7.3x-ish for 80 kWord @d=3 which is not great.
+Indeed, parallel storage/processing optimizations on both linear scan and symspell querying might even nullify such a small advantage.

 The basic experimental set up is to use "frequency\_dictionary\_en\_82\_765.txt" from the SymSpell repository as our input.
 We create synthetic "batches of